junhaodong/blog-engine/README.md

 Junhao Dong, Elia Portnoy, Jenny Baran, Eric Wong
 SoftDev Period 5

-Stores a single blog where people can add comments to posts.
+Stores a single blog (using sqlite3) where people can create and view posts and comment on posts.